MA in Applied Linguistics

 15 cu course work plus thesis

-Applications are invited from September to February 1 for September 1 program start.
+Applications are invited from September to April 1 for September 1 program start.
+Application deadline is April 1st.
 Students are encouraged to apply for scholarships from their home countries; a number of small scholarships are available from the Department as well, the scholarship are assigned after acceptance in the program.
-A research proposal (a detailed outline of your proposed MA thesis project) has to be submitted to the program chair Jesse Stewart (firstname.lastname@example.org) as the first stage of application.
+A research proposal (a detailed outline of your proposed MA thesis project) has to be submitted to the program chair Jesse Stewart (email@example.com) as the first stage of application.
 If your proposal is accepted, you can proceed to the online application.
 Notice that you have to satisfy the general admissions requirements (grade average, prerequisite and English requirements).

 MA in Applied Linguistics is a two-year program requiring a completion of 5 courses (over 2 years) related to different branches of Applied Linguistics as well as a completion and defence of an MA thesis based on an original study in the area of Applied Linguistics.

 Graduate students pursue original research on national and minority languages and linguocultures of Saskatchewan and Canada, as well as the research on languages and language teaching throughout the world.

 In particular, we are interested in research projects related to sociolinguistics, language maintenance in Canada and abroad, heritage languages of Canada, morphology, syntax, phonetics, TESOL, second/foreign/native language acquisition, and other areas listed below.
 Students can also make inquiries about other possible areas of language-related studies.

 Areas of research projects for MA thesis may include:

 - heritage and minority language maintenance in Canada and abroad

 - second/additional/foreign/child language acquisition

 - empirical linguistics